National Science Foundation

 Grant in 2018

-ActiBioMotion, founded in 2015 and based in Coralville, Iowa, specializes in developing physical modeling and motion analysis systems and software tailored for the transportation and machinery industries.
-The company focuses on facilitating the development, testing, and evaluation of human transport systems.
-Its products enable the recording and analysis of the effects of vibration on individuals in supine positions, capturing accurate data on human vibrations and interpreting the impacts of shocks, posture changes, and limb flexion.
-In addition to its software solutions, ActiBioMotion offers a range of engineering services aimed at mitigating transmitted vibrations in the low-frequency range, providing organizations with comprehensive tools to enhance human transport systems.
+ActiBioMotion, founded in 2015 and based in Coralville, Iowa, specializes in the development of physical modeling and motion analysis systems, along with associated software, tailored for the transportation and machinery sectors.
+The company’s innovative products facilitate the development, testing, evaluation, and selection of human transport systems.
+ActiBioMotion offers a comprehensive solution for recording and analyzing the impact of vibration on individuals in a supine position, accurately capturing human vibrations and interpreting the effects of shocks, posture changes, and limb flexion.
+Additionally, the company provides a range of engineering services aimed at helping organizations mitigate transmitted vibrations, particularly in the low-frequency range.

 Antora Energy